NicholasMutsaerts/nicholasmutsaerts.github.io/README.md

 ### [IT Help Desk Guides](it-guides.md)
 Step-by-step documentation covering system administration tasks, troubleshooting procedures, configuration guides, and best practices across **Windows**, **macOS**, **Microsoft 365**, and related technologies.
 This site is continuously updated as I expand my documentation and refine my portfolio.
 Each section is maintained in its own Markdown page for clarity, version control, and ease of navigation.

+---
 #### Usage & Disclaimer
-All guides are meant for **educational purposes**.
-Use commands at your own risk.
-While every effort has been made to ensure the accuracy of this guide, performing administrative tasks incorrectly can lead to issues such as data loss, compliance impacts, or service disruption.
-Always back up important data before running commands.
-If you are unsure about any step or its potential consequences, consult a qualified IT professional before proceeding.
-Be sure to follow organizational policies and vendor documentation
+All guides are provided for educational purposes only.
+Use commands and procedures at your own risk.
+While every effort is made to ensure accuracy, incorrect execution of administrative tasks may result in data loss, service disruption, or compliance issues.

+Always back up critical data before making changes.
+If you are uncertain about a procedure or its potential impact, consult a qualified IT professional.
+Be sure to follow organizational policies, security standards, and official vendor documentation.

 ---
 ### Connect with Me